Hexachlorophosphazene: Bond lengths and conformation

 The molecule possesses D3h symmetry, and each phosphorus center is tetrahedral with a Cl–P–Cl angle of 101°.

 The P3N3 ring in hexachlorophosphazene deviates from planarity and is slightly ruffled (see chair conformation).
 By contrast, the P3N3 ring in the related hexafluorophosphazene species is completely planar.

 Characterisation methods

-31P-NMR spectroscopy is the usual method for assaying hexachlorophosphazine and its reactions.
-Hexachlorophosphazine exhibits a single resonance at 20.6 ppm as all P environments are chemically equivalent.
+31P-NMR spectroscopy is the usual method for assaying hexachlorophosphazene and its reactions.
+Hexachlorophosphazene exhibits a single resonance at 20.6 ppm as all P environments are chemically equivalent.

 In it IR spectrum, the 1370 and 1218 cm−1 vibrational bands are assigned to νP–N stretches.
 Other bands are found at 860 and 500–600 cm−1, respectively assigned to ring and νP–Cl.

-Hexachlorophosphazine and many of its derivatives have been characterized by single crystal X-ray crystallography.
+Hexachlorophosphazene and many of its derivatives have been characterized by single crystal X-ray crystallography.

 Bonding

 Early analyses

 Cyclophosphazenes such as hexachlorophosphazene are distinguished by notable stability and equal P–N bond lengths which, in many such cyclic molecules, would imply delocalization or even aromaticity.
 To account for these features, early bonding models starting from the mid-1950s invoked a delocalised π system arising from the overlap of N 2p and P 3d orbitals.